birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_methods_1_intro.md

 Example: Sales Calls directly impact retention, but also have an indirect effect on retention through Interactions.
 We can see this in the SHAP scatter plots above, which show how XGBoost underestimates the true causal effect of Sales Calls because most of that effect got put onto the Interactions feature.

-'Non-confounding redundancy can be fixed in principle by removing the redundant variables from the model (see below).
+'**Non-confounding redundancy can be fixed in principle by removing the redundant variables from the model** (see below).
 For example, if we removed Interactions from the model then we will capture the full effect of making a sales call on renewal probability.
 This removal is also important for double ML, since double ML will fail to capture indirect causal effects if you control for downstream features caused by the feature of interest.
 In this case double ML will only measure the “direct” effect that does not pass through the other feature.
 Double ML is however robust to controlling for upstream non-confounding redundancy (where the redundant feature causes the feature of interest), though this will reduce your statistical power to detect true effects.
 Unfortunately, we often don’t know the true causal graph so it can be hard to know when another feature is redundant with our feature of interest because of observed confounding vs. non-confounding redundancy.
 If it is because of confounding then we should control for that feature using a method like double ML, whereas if it is a downstream consequence then we should drop the feature from our model if we want full causal effects rather than only direct effects.
 Controlling for a feature we shouldn’t tends to hide or split up causal effects, while failing to control for a feature we should have controlled for tends to infer causal effects that do not exist.
 This generally makes controlling for a feature the safer option when you are uncertain.'

 **When can they not be used?
 (3) When you have unobserved confounding.** 'The Discount and Bugs Reported features both suffer from unobserved confounding because not all important variables (e.g., Product Need and Bugs Faced) are measured in the data.
 Even though both features are relatively independent of all the other features in the model, there are important drivers that are unmeasured.
 In this case, both predictive models and causal models that require confounders to be observed, like double ML, will fail.
 This is why double ML estimates a large negative causal effect for the Discount feature even when controlling for all other observed features'